paul-hammant/tbd/content/game-changers/index.md

 Paul Julius{{< ext url="http://www.pauljulius.com" >}},
 Jason Yip{{< ext url="http://jchyip.blogspot.com" >}}) went on to build the then-dominant "Cruise Control"{{< ext url="http://cruisecontrol.sourceforge.net" >}} starting in early 2001.
 This was a groundbreaking technology and very accessible to companies wanting a machine to fully verify checkins.
+ThoughtWorks already had success the year before with the same server design on a client project, and CruiseControl was the rewrite from scratch in order to make it open source.

 Early CI servers, including CruiseControl used to have a "quiet period" to make sure they had received every last element of an intended commit.
 To facilitate that, only one pair of developers was allowed to checkin at a time.
 With CVS the other developers in the team could only do their "cvs up" when CruiseControl had given the green light, automating that "build passes, gang" oral notification above.
+A particular non-functional feature to note for CruiseControl was that it stored its 'pipeline' configuration in source-control.
+In fact, that was alongside the projects source and build file - developers could tweak CI configuration in a commit.

 ### Apache's Gump